 Take control of a Linux system on 70 second

-Attackers need just over a minute to gain access to Linux systems by holding down the Enter key for exactly 70 seconds.
-This particular "hack" does them a root initramfs shell.
+Attackers take just over a minute to access Linux systems, holding down the Enter key for exactly 70 seconds.
+This particular hack gives them a root initramfs shell.

-The simple exploit exists because of a bug in Linux Unified Key Setup (LUKS) that from popular Linux distributions.
+Simple exploit exists because of a bug in the Linux Unified Key Setup (LUKS) used by popular Linux distributions.

 linux-bug

-Note that with shell access, an attacker could decrypt systems.
-THE it also works on Linux virtual systems in the Cloud.
+Let's say that with shell access, an attacker could decrypt systems.
+The attack also works on Linux cloud systems.

 The problem was identified by Hector Marco, a lecturer at University West of Scotland, along with assistant professor Ismael Ripoll from the Polytechnic University of Valencia.
 Researchers say the problem does not require a particular configuration of the system and they say: